AR6 - Mitigation of Climate Change (AR6-WG3)

 Chapter 16: Innovation, technology development and transfer

-213 BLANCOGabrielCLAMArgentinaArgentinaUniversidad Nacional del Centro (UNICEN)
+213 BLANCOGabrielCLAMArgentinaArgentinaUniversidad Nacional del Centro (UNICEN), Argentina

 214 DE CONINCKHeleenCLAFNetherlandsNetherlandsEindhoven University of Technology